 Because they don’t pay taxes, they are able to offer higher interest rates on deposits and lower rates on loans.
 Jarrettsville Federal, as a tax-paying bank, must compete with them and there are several in Harford County, Maryland.

-Over the last three years, Jarrettsville Federal paid a little over $1 million in taxes.
-That would be $1 million of less expenses for a credit union of the same size.
+Over the last three years, Jarrettsville Federal paid thousands of dollars in taxes.
+That would be thousands of less expenses for a credit union of the same size.
 No wonder they can pay higher rates!
 If Jarrettsville Federal didn’t have to pay taxes, we would too.
-In fact, we would not only pay higher rates, but we would also be able to give more back to the community.
+In fact, we would not only pay higher deposit rates and lower loan rates, but we would also be able to give more back to the community.

 There are definitely two sides to the this story, and an article from American Banker, does a nice job of representing the Credit Unions perspective as well.

 “As banking advocates see it, when a not-for-profit credit union has what they see as a rapidly expanding field of membership and leads a large loan syndication for which it likely competed against taxpaying banks, then it probably should not be exempt from paying taxes.”

 “Credit unions have countered that, true to their mission, they pass the savings on to their members in the form of higher rates on deposits and lower rates on loans.”